EdenWise/hjcrc/bible_study-of.md

-# Study of Bible
+# The Bible—Study Of

 ### Genesis

+1     Demonstrates the duality, the heavenly secret, all the way through.
 1:1   Audacious: heaven/earth

-1 Demonstrates the duality, the heavenly secret, all the way through.

 1:5   (x6) "And there was evening, and there was morning"---dawn to dusk?
 (In their artificial world they *make* these things happen.)

 1:28 godspeak: mankind will have dominion over all the animals. *Yikes, twoish over nature.*